DADP: Domain Adaptive Diffusion Policy: Domain Adaptive Diffusion Policy

 \subsection{Utilize Representation by Diffusion Modulation}

-After obtaining high-quality domain representations, it remains to determine how to better utilize them to enable domain-aware decision-making.
+With good domain representations, it remains to determine how to better utilize them to enable domain-aware decision-making.
 In this work, we build our method upon diffusion policy, as it has been widely adopted and has demonstrated strong performance across various control tasks.

 In the standard Diffusion Policy~\cite{chi2025diffusion}, the denoising process starts from pure Gaussian noise, where different denoising trajectories are governed by single representation-conditioned policy: